-While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at network pharmacies.
+While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan.
 You should also show the provider your Medicaid card, if applicable.
 Here's a sample membership card to show you what yours will look like:

-As long as you are a member of our plan, in most cases, you must not use your red, white, and blue Medicare card to get covered medical services (with the exception of routine clinical research
+As long as you are a member of our plan, in most cases, you must not use your red, white, and blue Medicare card to get covered medical services (with the exception of routine clinical research studies and hospice services).
+You may be asked to show your Medicare card if you need hospital services.
+Keep your red, white, and blue Medicare card in a safe place in case you need it later.

-Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your VIVA MEDICARE Plus membership card while you are a plan member, you may have to pay the full cost yourself.
+Here's why this is so important: If you get covered services using your red, white, and blue Medicare card instead of using your VIVA MEDICARE Select membership card while you are a plan member, you may have to pay the full cost yourself.